 An amazing, but little remarked, fact in the current concern about securing Australia’s borders – cue ‘Operation Sovereign Borders’ – is that they are entirely maritime.
-We have no land borders, and Australia is the largest country in the world not to have any any.
-According to Geoscience Australia, we have a coastline of almost sixty thousand kilometres (mainland plus islands).
+We have no land borders, and Australia is the largest country in the world not to have any.
+According to Geoscience Australia, we have a coastline of almost 60,000 kilometres (mainland plus islands).
 The perimeter of our territorial waters is probably longer, and the outer edge of our exclusive economic zone (EEZ) longer again.
 Back on shore we have, of course, state borders, and we once built a rabbit-proof fence over thousands of kilometres of outback, but only at sea do we share international borders with other countries (PNG Indonesia and East Timor).

 Australia is the only inhabited continent that is not criss-crossed with international boundaries and a patchwork of nation states.
 Not for us razor-wire fences, concrete barriers, guard-posts, check-points, manned border-crossings, heavily armed border patrols, disputed terrain.
 We are one country, one nation, spanning an entire continent and its offshore islands.
 The shape is so iconic, so much the image of our country, that we take it for granted.

 It is pertinent to ask how this happy situation came about.
 It was not, it must be said, anything to do with the first inhabitants, the Aborigines and Torres Strait islanders.
-Whilst they had spread across the entire continent and adjacent islands, and shared a nomadic hunter-gatherer existence, they were divided into around 250 separate tribal groups, each with its own traditions, customs, language and territory, with which it had a strong and deep affinity.
+Whilst they had spread across the entire continent and adjacent islands, and shared a nomadic hunter-gatherer existence, they were divided into around hundreds of separate tribal groups, each with its own traditions, customs, language and territory, with which there was a strong and deep affinity.
 Whilst there was, of course, contact between adjacent groups, it is doubtful whether there was any knowledge of, or affinity with, groups beyond this range of contacts, with those living on the other side of the continent.
 Nor is it likely that the first inhabitants had any concept of the country, of the continent, of Australia, in its entirety.
 This awareness could only come in the modern era.

 It was the British, at the end of the eighteenth century, who changed all that.
 It was an Englishman, Arthur Phillip, who with a small ceremony on the shore of Botany Bay on 26 January, 1788, began the annexation of the continent for the British Crown.
 It was another Englishman, Matthew Flinders, who first circumnavigated the continent and revealed in detail its size and shape, and it was he who bestowed upon it the name Australia.
 In just a mere 113 years after Arthur Phillip established the first British settlement at Sydney Cove, Australia became a united sovereign nation, taking its own place in the world.
 This it achieved freely, and with the encouragement and consent of Britain.
 There was no ‘throwing off of the British yolk’, no need for an independence struggle.
 The heroes of Australia’s nationhood were not resistance leaders or freedom fighters, but politicians and statesmen, most now forgotten or only half-remembered.